header_slot_prep

 Nevada required 75% return to player

 1. Always pack a lightweight sweater, sweatshirt, or jacket.
-Casinos can be frigid and temperatures can vary from area to area.
+Casinos can be frigid and can vary from area to area.